 Trialware or Trial Software is computer software that can be run for a limited period of time before it expires and stops working.
 The idea behind this concept is that the user gets a chance to try it out and then decide whether he or she would like to buy its full version.
 It is actually a sample of the original software that works for a limited period of time.
 It may or may not have all the features of the original software.
 In either case, it ceases to work after its time limit expires.
 This article talks about how a trial version software works.

 How does trial version software work

 There are many methods that are used by programmers to know when the trial period of software has elapsed.
 In earlier times, something as basic as checking the system date was done.
 But over a period of time sophistication has entered.
 Since no two programmers think alike all the time, there can be no certain method to be explained in this context.

 Creating hidden registry entries

-Some trialware makes entry into the Windows registry about when it was installed, along with the time of installation.
-The software, when launched, compares the registry noted date and time with computer date and time.
+Some trialware makes entries into the Windows registry about when it was installed, along with the time of installation.
+The software, when launched, compares the registry noted date and time with the computer date and time.
 If the latter is greater, the trial version of the software or trialware, as it is called, stops functioning.
 But this is the easiest method that can be employed by any trialware.
 Such entries are not created in obvious places under obvious names, but instead are ‘hidden’

 Since programmers too know that it is easy to scan the registry with program remnants and reinstallation for use, they might add a few more hidden registry entries that do not look related to the trialware.
 That means, when you install a trial version of a software, it may create a few registry entries in say, HK_LOCAL_MACHINE or HK_CLASSES_ROOT where normally, no user will look into.
 Further, the names of keys would be unrelated to the program so that even if a user is figuring out keys to delete, he or she does not know if a key belongs to the trial version of the software.
 That way, programmers can prevent a working reinstallation of the trialware.